Updated on March 14th, 2023

 If there is one big thing I have changed it’s appreciating air conditioning, or using fans to get the air circulating.
 I will never open the windows at night again.
 Or only if I’m sure that there is no way of this incident being repeated.
 If there isn’t any air conditioning or a fan, then again, the higher your room, the better for both safety reasons & access to a cooling breeze.

 And lock it even if you are in the room!
 If there is not a safe available, then it is worth investing in a couple of locks.
-I often keep my valuables in my backpack, lock the zips together & then attach it to an immovable object in the room.
+I often keep my valuables in my backpack, lock the zips together & then attach them to an immovable object in the room.
 The more difficult & awkward your locking system is, the more likely that an intruder will leave it alone.

 9. Travel safety accessories

 No round-up of hotel safety tips would be complete without discussing a few gadgets that can help.
 I have already mentioned how valuable locks can be.
-Many travellers swear by the use of money belts, neck wallets or money pouches to keep their cash safe while out & about.
+Many travellers swear by the use of money belts, neck wallets, or money pouches to keep their cash safe while out & about.
 I carried a travel wallet with me which I kept in the safe & away from my more obvious handbag.
 I also use an old-fashioned crossbody handbag.
 I carry it in the front & keep my purse in a zip pocket inside.
 Ideally, it will fasten with a zip & even better if it’s a concealed one.

 10. Have a torch (flashlight) by your bed